webhintio/hint/packages/hint-https-only/README.md

 HTTPS is important to guarantee content integrity.
-Even when your site doesn't have sensitive information, an attacker can change the content or inject malicious scripts (like a [crypto miner][crypto miner] to use your users CPU power).
+Even when your site doesn't have sensitive information, an attacker can change the content or inject malicious scripts (like a [crypto miner][crypto miner] to use your user's CPU power).

-Also [certain browser features][certain features] are only available if the site is on HTTPS.
+Also, [certain browser features][certain features] are only available if the site is on HTTPS.

 ## What does the hint check?